 What gives with the salary differences?
 Isn't that unfair?

 Nope.
-Floridians deserve it.
+Those who live in Arizona, Florida and Wisconsin deserve it.
 Well, that and the salaries are adjusted for cost of living and are competitive in each location.
 We think it's pretty fair.

 What is the firm's policy for parental leave?
 Do I get any time off?